course-dprep/online-groceries-impact-healthiness/README.md

     * **input**: put all temporary input files
 - **src**:  all source codes.
   * Three parts: **data_preparation**, **analysis**, and **paper**. (including tex files).

+## Dependencies
+This project uses RStudio as a tool for data analysis and printing of results tables and graphs.
+Please follow the installation guide on Tilburg Science Hub to install R and RStudio by clicking on the following [link](https://tilburgsciencehub.com/topics/computer-setup/software-installation/rstudio/r/).

 ## Running instructions (will be added later)